ErrorTzy/writings/papers/PhDApps/Draft_4.md

 ## The epistemic approach to ground

-==paradigm cases of grounding explanation==
+What is the epistemic approach to ground?
+As I said in the intro, there is a special kind of non-causal explanation: there is a table *because* there are particles arranged tablewise; Singleton Socrates exists *in virtue of* Socrates' existence.
+It is out of this kind of locution that motivates people to posit metaphysical grounding relation.

-Explanations are (in)famously sensitive to context, like our interests, background knowledge, and so on.
+But explanations are (in)famously sensitive to context, like our interests, background knowledge, and so on.
 Suppose someone is investigating why a forest fire occurred.
 In that context, answering "Because oxygen is present in the atmosphere" would be inappropriate.
 In a chemistry class, however, the same question, "Why was there a forest fire?", might be aptly answered by "Because oxygen is present in the atmosphere."
 In short, whether something counts as an explanation can depend on contingent features of our epistemic situation and human psychology.

 The metaphysical approach to grounding explanations makes a critical claim:

 {::M} Grounding explanations are explanatory in virtue of the deep structure of reality.

-This is the move Ned Hall targets.
+This is the move Hall targets.
 Why think grounding explanations are explanatory because of some deep structure of reality?
 Perhaps they are explanatory because of something else, like our epistemic or psychological features.
 Hall's alternative proposal is:

 {::E} Grounding explanations are explanatory in virtue of our epistemic and psychological features.